RobertAKARobin/util/web/README.md

 Done:

--	Persist state for elements with UIDs
+-	Component content shouldn't be duplicated
 -	Bug: Instances not binding to elements on rerender
 -	`bind` without needing page referesh
 -	Route names for HTML IDs